It won’t take long to do an online booking

 For your convenience please make use of our direct credit services into our bank account to pay the prescriptions fees.
-A standard prescription does cost $ 15.00.
-Same day scripts are $ 20.00.
+A standard prescription does cost $ 17.00.
+Same day and out-of-town scripts are $ 22.00.
 Our bank account is Oamaru Doctors 02-0940-0023851-002.
 Please use your name as a reference.

 Click here to ask for a repeat prescription

 Encouraged by our patients’ positive feedback, we have increased our online services.
 You are now able to access your lab results, drug allergies, medical conditions, long term medications and the status of your immunisations.
 You will need an account with www.connectmed.co.nz to use these services https://www.connectmed.co.nz/login.aspx.
 We will also need a special registration form signed and returned to us as this information is strictly personal and confidential.
 Please click on the link below to access this form.
 Please download, print, fill out and sign this form and come see us with some photo ID.